 Inheritance law on pensions in the UK

-In most cases, your heir pays no tax if you die before the age of 75 years.
-Should you die after that, your heir will need to pay income tax on an inherited pension.
-Additional tax may fall due if pension withdrawals plus any estate you leave behind is more than £1,073,100.
+In most cases, your heir pays no income tax on your pension up to a limit of £1,073,100 if you die before the age of 75 years.
+Should you die after that, your heir will need to pay income tax at their marginal rate (in other words, the highest rate they pay).

 Valuing an estate in the UK

 When a UK resident dies, heirs must apply for the legal right to deal with their estate.
 This is applying for probate.
 In England and Wales, and Northern Ireland, there is a grant of probate if the person leaves a will; without a will, you receive letters of administration.
 In Scotland, this process is applying for confirmation.
-The processes are different in each constituent country, but in most cases, you can apply online (IHT 421 or PA1).
+The processes are different in each constituent country, but in most cases, you can apply online (separate process for Northern Ireland and Scotland).
 You must provide a number of documents, such as the will itself and any codicils, certificates of birth, death, and marriage or partnership as applicable.

 There are also occasions when you may not need probate; the UK government explains these conditions on its website.